-Snap Circuts make a fun gift idea for just about kid who loves science and engineering.
+Snap Circuits make a fun gift idea for just about kid who loves science and engineering.
 They can create their own circuit boards.

 Have you played with a Drone before?
 Some of them are absolutely amazing.
 Check out those that connect via Bluetooth so you can watch the action right on your phone.

-New sporting good equipment is a great way to get them what they need, while giving them what they want.
-It might mean soccer cleats, basketball goal or even baseball bat.
+New sporting goods equipment is a great way to get them what they need while giving them what they want.
+It might mean soccer cleats, basketball goal, or even a baseball bat.

 My kids absolutely love wearing a watch.
 While digital is convenient, picking up an analog watch teaches them how to tell time!